1944GPW/ptap2dxf/README.md

 PTAP2DXF is a small open source command line utility that allows the user to make up to 8-level ASCII paper tapes similar to those punched by an ASR33 Teletype, <b>using only a common home CNC vinyl/stencil cutter</b> (eg. Silhouette Cameo, Cricut etc) from binary images available on the internet, or your own files.
 For the default 8-level tape it makes, the output is one inch wide with a pattern of up to 8 data mark/space holes across as well as a smaller sprocket feed hole.
 The rows are spaced at 0.1 inch apart.
+The sprocket hole can be moved to any position desired, even outside the data bits.

 Its primary use is to make small tapes for loading software such as Absolute Loaders, MAINDECs (diagnostics) or other programs into vintage computers such as the Digital Equipment Corporation PDP-11, Altair, IMSAI or the like.
 These images are commonly